aduranb/number_pi/README.md

 # Calculating as many decimals of number pi as possible

-To be fair, this was an idea that I had when I was a Physics undergraduate: how did all this brainiacs to come up with decimals of number pi.
-It is a project that touches a lot of computer programming logic, functions and memory management in Python.
+To be fair, this was an idea that I had when I was a Physics undergraduate: how did all this brainiacs come up with decimals of number pi.
+I did not find anything related on Google so I decided to give it a try myself, hoping that some smart guy will take advantage of this and even suggest some enhancements.

+From the educational perspective, this project touches most of the Object Oriented programming features that every intermediate/advanced Python programmer should know: classes, inheritance, exceptions, ...

+I am very dedicated to write a complete documentation on all this.
+You can find it by simply calling the __doc__ method on each class/function.
+Let me know if you find anything that is not clear so that I can improve that documentation.

 As part of the creation of this code, a library to operate with big numbers was created.
 Its intended purpose may vary.

 **05-May-2017**: It is intended in the future to treat this big numbers as a class on its own.
 For now (Patch 1), they are considered lists, where the index defines uniquely its decimal position (with 0 meaning integer).

 **01-Jun-2017**: BigNo class and associated functions (sum,product,division) were added (Patch 2).
+For now, the previous n_decimals list approach will remain, but will be deprecated in the future.

 ## Getting started